Skip to main content

 The States Assembly voted to REJECT the Deputy’s amendment with 6 votes for, 38 votes against and 0 abstentions.

-Skip to 2 hours and 16 minutes into this afternoon’s recording to watch the debate in full.
+Skip to 2 hours and 16 minutes into Tuesday afternoon’s recording to watch the debate in full.

 Wednesday 19 March